Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/04_Popups.md

 | `.run()`   | void    | Function that executes when the popup opens.
 It can be overriden. |
 | `.show()`  | void    | Displays the popup                                                |

-*Enum POPUP*
+*Enum PopupManager*
-The enum `POPUP` gives the values for each popup size.
+The enum `PopupManager` gives the values for each popup size.
 | Properties | Value          | Description                             |
 | ---------- | -------------: | --------------------------------------- |
 | `TINY `    | String "tiny"  | Represents a very small popup           |